Antelope Canyon Arizona, USA Travel Guide

 Reimbursement for non-refundable expenses if your trip is canceled or cut short, including due to flash flood-related tour cancellations.

-Rapid flooding are the most considerable natural hazard.
+Rapid flooding are the most significant natural hazard.
 Slot canyons are susceptible to sudden, powerful rapid flooding, even if it is not raining directly overhead.
 Rain upstream can cause a surge of water to rush through the ravine.

-Arid high plains elevation means intense UV exposure.
+High desert elevation means intense UV exposure.
 Apply High-SPF sunscreen generously and reapply often.
 Wear a Wide-brimmed hat and Sunglasses.
 Sun Bum Original SPF 50 provides good protection.

 The chasm environment can be dusty.
 Individuals with respiratory sensitivities may consider wearing a bandana or mask to cover their mouth and nose.
 Protect camera gear from dust.